frankshearar/Home/Submitting-Bugs-and-Suggestions.md

 The NuGet project is distributed across multiple repositories, try to file the issue against the correct repository [Related Projects](https://github.com/NuGet/Home#repos-and-projects).

 If your issue is a question then please ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/nuget) using the tag `nuget`.
+Additionally, you can ask a question using [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/dotnet-package-management.html) under the `package management` section.

 If you cannot find an existing issue that describes your bug or feature, submit an issue using the guidelines below.